kiwix/kiwix-js/CONTRIBUTING.md

 ## Unit tests

-Unit tests can be run by opening `tests/index.html` file in Firefox, Edge, or Chromium/Chrome.
+Basic UI tests can be run by opening `tests/index.html` in Firefox, Edge, or Chromium/Chrome through a (local) web server.

-Before running the tests, a one-time set up is needed to fetch development dependencies from the npm registry.
+You can also run the UI tests with npm.
+Before running the tests, a one-time setup is needed to fetch development dependencies from the npm registry.
 Run `npm ci --ignore-scripts` to fetch the same versions as we use in CI.
+Then run `npm test` to run the tests against Chrome and Firefox headless
+(these browsers need to be installed in default locations).